 My response to reading this: "Ahhhhh....(happy sigh)" This professional will take the time to understand my client's circumstances and help them find a way forward to a great mortgage while being sensitive to the fact that the process is likely foreign to most expats.

 Please only work with professionals who make clear they are interested in you and your unique context!

 People often look puzzled as to why I think it important to choose the right real estate agent to work with.
 Well, the above "Read first!" section comes largely from my clients' and my own experiences working with real estate agents and mortgage brokers who are really not experienced or prepared to serve Canadian expatriates and returning Canadian citizens.
-Quite simply, their main target markets are clients who live locally and so they are well-versed in dealing with only very common client contexts in the narrow geographic focus in which they work.
+Quite simply, most real estate agents target clients who live locally and so the agents are well-versed in dealing only with very common client contexts in the narrow geographic focus in which they work.

 The following list of real estate agents are all carefully vetted and chosen as ones who will serve you well:

 Serving Vancouver Island and the Gulf Islands.
 Anton works out of central Vancouver Island and specializes in Campbell River, Comox / Courtenay, Qualicum Beach, Nanaimo, Ladysmith, and Duncan.
 He is a multi-talented professional who moved to Vancouver Island from Europe.
 He was a lawyer in Europe, has a Canadian MBA, speaks German and English, and focuses on helping clients find the exact right home for their desired lifestyle on Vancouver Island.

 Anton and I have a professional relationship going back several years and before becoming an independent real estate agent, he worked for a top North American real estate support firm.